QIWI-API/payments-docs/_card-check_en.html.md

 <aside class="warning">
 The payment token is linked with the site ID and the customer ID that you have specified in the starting request.
 The customer will be able to make payment by payment token only on this site.

-To make the payment token valid on other sites of the same merchant, send a request to Support.
+To make the payment token valid on other sites of the same merchant, send a request to <a href="mailto:payin@qiwi.com">QIWI Support</a>.
 </aside>

 By default, access to the verification service is disabled.
-Contact your Support manager to enable that.
+Contact your manager in QIWI Support to enable that.

 ## How to use service with QIWI Payment Form {#how-to-check-card-qiwi-payform}